About Saddle Fit

 - Difficult to catch in the field, when in regular work.

 - Hock or stifle issues!
 This is a big one, and is often overlooked.

 - No indications at all from the horse (some horses are just that stoic and tolerant).

 Of course these symptoms can also be caused by many other issues, including mouth problems, training issues, unsympathetic riding, etc. Also, it is vital to take the training and conditioning of your horses’ back slowly.
-If your horse is not used to being ridden – please build him/her up from the ground well first, and then take it very slowly once on board.
-Here is an excellent article about what age to start horses.
-It is written by Dr Deb Bennett at www.equinestudies.org Another very important part of training horses is correcting crookedness.
-I have done a brilliant online course, that will support you whether you ride English or western.
-The course is run by Marijke de Jong.
-There is also an excellent online western training course, called WRDP here.
+If your horse is not used to being ridden – please build him/her up from the ground well first, and then take it very slowly once on board, as a very important part of training horses is core strength.
+Jec A Ballou runs a reasonably priced online course for core strength here.
+There is an excellent article about what age to start horses here.
+It is written by Dr Deb Bennett at www.equinestudies.org There is also an excellent online western training course, called WRDP here.